DevCANS/Java-A-to-Z-Resources/15-Enumerations-Type-Wrappers-Autoboxing-and-Annotations/01-Enumerations.md

     Cortland
     ap contains Winesap

 A Java enumeration is a class type.
-You don't instantiate an enum but you can give them constructors, instance variables and methods and even implement interfaces.
+You don't instantiate an `enum` but you can give them constructors, instance variables and methods and even implement interfaces.

 Each enumeration constant is an object of its enumeration type.
-Thus, when you define a constructor for an enum, the constructor is called when each enumeration constant is created.
+Thus, when you define a constructor for an `enum`, the constructor is called when each enumeration constant is created.
 Also, each enumeration constant has its own copy of any instance variables defined by the enumeration.

 Although you can’t inherit a superclass when declaring an `enum`, all enumerations automatically inherit one: `java.lang.Enum`.
 This class defines several methods that are available for use by all enumerations.